safespring/web/content/en/services/containerplatform-new.md

 Our compliant Kubernetes Platform, powered by Safespring Compute, allows you to deploy, scale, and manage cloud-native applications easily, all within a cost-efficient multi-tenant environment.
 Ideal for SaaS providers, research institutions, and public sector entities, Safespring's infrastructure combines scalability, security, and sovereignty under EU jurisdiction.

-{{< icon-block-horisontal color="#195F8C" icon="fa-solid fa-grid-round-2-plus" text="Individual Sizable Namespace/Project" description="Start with a small namespace and grow to full clusters as your requirements increase." >}}
+{{< icon-block-horisontal color="#195F8C" icon="fa-solid fa-grid-round-2-plus" text="Start with a single namespace" description="Start with a dedicated project of just one namespace that can scale to multiple as your needs grow, from small setups to full clusters." >}}
 {{< icon-block-horisontal color="#32cd32" icon="fa-kit fa-solid-cloud-sparkle" text="Cloud native" description="Scale your cloud native application as your business grows with competitive, pay-as-you-go pricing." >}}
 {{< icon-block-horisontal color="#3C9BCD" icon="fa-solid fa-user-lock" text="Secure & Compliant" description="Safeguard data with full compliance to EU security and jurisdictional requirements." >}}